Antiseptics, or skin disinfectants, are chemicals for cleaning the skin and wounds. They can kill or prevent the growth of microorganisms.

 - cleaning mucous membranes, to treat infections or before using a catheter

-The Food and Drug Administration (FDA) have found potential safety concerns for 24 active ingredients in antiseptics.
-The FDA have deferred judgment on an additional six ingredients at the request of manufacturers.
+The Food and Drug Administration (FDA) have found potential safety concerns for

 Those ingredients are: